Best Countries to Study in Europe

 Ease of Graduate Routes:

-- Students can work 20 hours per week during term time.
+- Students can work 20 hours per week during term time but this applies to degree-level students at higher education institutions only.
 The two-year Graduate Route visa (three for PhDs) offers robust job prospects in finance, healthcare, and tech.
 You can obtain permanent residence (ILR) in the UK after 5 years of work and citizenship after 1 year of ILR.

 3. France